mnhollandplum/ruby-submissions/1806-b/1module/credit_check/Averi_Johnson.md

 - [x] writes Minitest tests that describe the expected behavior of a program according to technical specifications
 - [x] names and orders tests so that a test file reads like documentation
-## Testing: 3

-Notes:

-* The tests you have look good.
-I understand you probably ran out of time, but I would prefer that you write the tests for the valid_number? and validation_output methods over tests for the helper methods.

-The student(s):

-- [ ] writes Minitest tests that describe the expected behavior of a program according to technical specifications
-- [ ] names and orders tests so that a test file reads like documentation
 - [x] writes Minitest assertions that accurately test a piece of functionality
 - [ ] writes both integration and unit tests